 Career options in business administration are limited.
 Getting the education is just the start.
 There are so many different paths you could choose.
 You could become an accounting technician, an airline customer service agent, a facility manager, a restaurant manager, human resources administrator, special events coordinator, account manager, property manager, credit analyst, marketing director and more.

 It’s hard to find a job in business administration.
 Because your education gives you knowledge of so many components of business, your job search can cross multiple boundaries and fields.
 You will have a broad set of transferable skills.
-If you are studying an MTI College business program and are in good standing, you can take advantage of free job placement assistance through MTI College’s Career Services Department.
+If you are studying a business program at Campus (formerly NTI College) and are in good standing, you can take advantage of free job placement assistance through Campus’ Career Services Department.

 You must be good with numbers and math.
 Although part of running a business involves accounting and financial skills, you are not limited to those fields as a business administrator.
 Organizational skills and attention to detail – keeping track of the numbers – are more important than knowing the math.